-The estate "Guado al Tasso" (ford of the badger) is located near Bolgheri on the Tuscan coast and covers 300 hectares of vineyards.
-It will be the DOC white wine Bolgheri and the named after the estate red wine (from the varieties Cabernet Sauvignon, Merlot and Syrah) produced.
-In 1994, here was one nursery created especially to Vermentino, but also Cabernet Sauvignon, Cabernet Franc, Merlot and Sangiovese for the other goods to multiply.
+The estate Guado al Tasso (ford of the badger) is located near Bolgheri on the Tuscan coast and covers 300 hectares of vineyards.
+It will be the DOC white wine Bolgheri and the red wine named after the estate (a cuvée from Cabernet Sauvignon, Cabernet Franc and Merlot as well as small share Petit Verdot ) produced.
+Next to it are the rosé "Scalabrone" and the white wine " Vermentino " generated.
+In 1994, here was one nursery for the purpose of propagation also for the other goods.
 In the immediate vicinity lies the estate Ornellaia which formerly belonged to Lodovico Antinori (younger brother of Piero Antinori).
-And also not far away is the estate "Biserno", the first joint project of the brothers Antinori, led by Lodovico.
+And also not far away is the estate Biserno, the first joint project of the brothers Antinori, led by Lodovico.

 In Montepulciano lies in 1990 acquired winery La Braccesca .
 The vineyards cover 240 hectares.
 Here are among others one Vino Nobile di Montepulciano, of the Rosso di Montepulciano "Sabazio", as well as the two Syrah "Achelo" and Bramasole be generated.
 Close to Cortona is the estate of Santa Cristina , where wines are produced under this brand.
 In Montalcino is located in 1995 and named after a train station winery Pian delle Vigne with a Brunello di Montalcino and the Riserva "Vignaferrovia".
 In the very south of Tuscany lie in the Maremma the Fattoria Aldobrandesca near Sovana and the winery Le Mortelle .